New cooling regulations driving innovation for data centres

 “While fourth-generation refrigerants will provide some options for operators who want to continue with existing cooling strategies based around DX, interest is naturally growing in technologies that use less refrigerants or in some cases none,” says Felisi.

 “Chilled-water (CW) systems use refrigerants but as the chillers are located outside of the whitespace the fire risk from man-made refrigerants or some fourth-generation substances are less of an issue.
 As a result, although CW is regarded as a more traditional technology than DX in some regions there is the potential for more widespread adoption driven to some degree by the HFC regulations.”

 Over the next few years we can also expect an increased use of indirect, and in some cases direct, evaporative air to air cooling technologies.
 Another option, Felisi says, is to raise the operational temperature of data centers and consequently reduce the need for mechanical cooling and promote free cooling options.

 Vertiv Liebert EFC - indirect evaporative cooling unit

 Exciting times for innovation

-“New legislation has presented a real opportunity for continued innovation in data centre cooling,” says Felisi.
+“New legislation has presented a real opportunity for continued innovation in data center cooling,” says Felisi.